Bassel-A-Elazab/GaussianClassiferFromScratchOneDimension/README.md

 	Step One:
 	mean: Is the average of the numbers,
-		Calculates mean for each classes individually.
+		Calculates mean for each classes labels individually.
  <img src="Pic/mu.png" width="500" >

 	Step Two:
 	standard deviation: Is a measure of the amount of variation or dispersion of a set of values.
-				- Calculates standard deviation for each classes individually.
+				- Calculates standard deviation for each classes labels individually.
  <img src="Pic/std.png" width="500" >
  	Where {X1, X2, …. , Xn} are the observed values of the sample items,  is the mean value of these observations, and N is the number of observations in the sample.